Avoidant Personality Disorder

 Meanwhile, major depression is a condition frequently found in people who have social anxiety disorder, and in one study it was diagnosed in nearly 30 percent of those who had AVPD.
 The risk factors for social anxiety and depression are similar, as are the neurological changes associated with their symptoms, and this connection seems to hold for depression and avoidant personality disorder as well.

 While personality disorders are pervasive in nature, they still overlap with each other quite frequently.
 In the case of AVPD, people who have if often have borderline personality disorder as well, with studies suggesting that more than 40 percent of men and women with BPD will also meet the criteria for avoidant personality disorder.

-Substance use disorders are one of the most serious complications experienced by people with avoidant personality disorder.
-It is common for people who experience chronic anxiety to self-medicate with drugs and alcohol, and that behavior often leads to a dual diagnosis for a mental health condition and addiction, which will require specialized treatment to overcome.
+It is common for people who experience chronic anxiety to self-medicate with substances, and that behavior may lead to a dual diagnosis for a mental health condition and addiction, which will require specialized treatment to overcome.

 Treatment and Prognosis for Avoidant Personality Disorder

 Avoidant personality disorder is amenable to treatment, and those who have it can learn to adjust to their emotional tendencies and develop strategies to reduce their disabling anxiety.
 Inpatient and outpatient treatment programs for AVDP will be comprehensive and customized to meet the unique needs of each patient, who often have co-occurring disorders that must be addressed during treatment as well.